-Buildings 40 years
+40 years

+Useful life of the asset

-Office furniture and fittings 7.7 years
+7.7 years

-Office equipment 3-4 years
+3-4 years

-Software 3.7 years
+3.7 years

-Motor vehicles 6.7 years
+6.7 years

 Depreciation rates and methods are reviewed annually and, where changed, are accounted for as a change in accounting estimate.
 Where depreciation rates or methods are changed, the net written down value of the asset is depreciated from the date of the change in accordance with the new depreciation rate or method.